BYTESHAUS/read-write/README+/software/tests/README.md

 > [!IMPORTANT]
 > **_Prog tests_ aren't the synonym of the <i>automated</i>❗ And vice versa.** (Albeit the overlap is big.)
 >
 > Test-driven design doesn't require automation as well as debugging routines.
-Automated tests may imply hardware and even mechanical tools, or may guide the user's actions and collect reports.
+Automated tests may imply hardware and even mechanical tools, or may schedule/guide manual user actions and collect reports.
 And so on.

 ### Getting started with testing is a no-brainer: